 In the other article, we discussed how running and walking differed in their mechanics.
 That explanation helped us pick daily trainers that were suitable for walking.

 Since this is a walking shoe guide, we’ll do no such thing here.
 Instead, we’ll begin by diving into the essential design features of a good walking shoe.

 The gait cycle of walking begins under the heel and ends at the forefoot.
 At some point, the entire length of the outsole will come in contact with the ground.
 So the outsole geometry should be designed to guide the foot through the motion path.

-Unlike running shoes, walking shoes have a fuller loading cycle where the outsole is in contact with the ground for a longer duration.
+Unlike running shoes, walking shoes have a slower loading cycle where the outsole is in contact with the ground for a longer duration.
 People also tend to use their walking shoes for the entirety of the day.

-Considering the use-case, walking shoes need to be durable – and this requirement applies not only for the outsole, but for the midsole and upper as well.
+Considering the use case, walking shoes need to be durable – and this requirement applies not only for the outsole, but for the midsole and upper as well.

 A cushioned and supportive midsole